As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 These pocket tools will include things like screwdrivers or small surgical knives.
 These tools will help you to inspect the minerals or fossils more closely.

-It is easy to pack more than enough smaller tools, so choose which pocket tools you need for the mineral you seek.
+Packing more than enough smaller tools is easy, so choose which pocket tools you need for your desired mineral.

 - Precision Tools:

-These are other smaller tools like a hooked crevice tool or a shovel to help dig up anything.
-These tools are far and wide, so choose precisely what you need on your search when you walk out the door.
+These are smaller tools like a hooked crevice tool or a shovel to help dig up anything.
+These tools are far and wide, so choose precisely what you need in your search when you walk out the door.

 - Backpack: